Everything you need to know about eBay for Charity. It's all here.

 You'll need to:

-Note: You must submit your request using the Resolution Centre within 32 days of the end of your listing on eBay.
+Note: You must submit your request using the Resolution Centre 2-32 days after the end of your listing on eBay.
 If your request is submitted after 32 days, we may be unable to issue a donation refund.

 If you ticked the Gift Aid box, you have the right to cancel your donation for any reason within 21 days after your item sells.
 To cancel your donation, you must contact PayPal Giving Fund and state that you want to cancel a Gift Aided donation.
 You may cancel a donation in this way whether you have waived your right to a refund or not.